 The new specialist school planned for the former Woodfield Primary School site in Bilton has taken a step closer to opening, with the appointment of an academy trust to run it.

-Following a long-awaited recommendation by North Yorkshire Council, the Department for Education (DfE) has engaged the Hampshire-based Lighthouse Learning Trust to run the school, which is intended to cater for up to 80 pupils aged between 11 and 19 with autism and additional needs.
+Following a long-awaited recommendation by North Yorkshire Council, the Department for Education (DfE) has engaged the Leeds-based Lighthouse School to run the new school, which is intended to cater for up to 80 pupils aged between 11 and 19 with autism and additional needs.

 The school would reduce the huge backlog of demand for specialist school places in the area – the number of children with Educational Health Care Plans (EHCPs) in North Yorkshire has risen from 1,700 in 2015 to more than 6,000 in 2025.